GoGoKo699/Hopf-ansatz/REPRODUCIBILITY.md

 # Reproducibility checklist

-This repository contains the scripts used for the synthetic Hopf ansatz stress tests and local safeguards.
+This repository intentionally does not track the full generated CSV datasets.
+They are large derived artifacts, and they can be regenerated from the deterministic scripts in this repository.

+The commands below assume they are run from the repository root.

 ## Environment